MichaelSongAGradStudent/MichaelSongAGradStudent.github.io/_posts/2017-05-05-Notes-From-KB-Training.md

 ---
 On March 4-5th 2017 UAW 2865 had an organizing training with KB Brower of the Pennsylvania Association of Staff Nurses and Allied Professionals (PASNAP) in order to prepare for the upcoming contract negotiation with UC.
 Below are notes from the training!

-Update September 18, 2018.
-Despite a wellspring of resistance from the rank-and-file, <a href="http://www.dailycal.org/2018/09/14/recent-uc-student-workers-contract-is-regressive/">UAW 2865 leadership betrayed the democratic principles of our union</a> and settled for a consessionary contract, which goes to show that training is not enough, we need to be <a href="https://lavozlit.com/statement-on-the-uaw-2865-contract-settlement/">building a democratic and fighting union</a> not just one with high memebership.
+We need to be <a href="https://lavozlit.com/statement-on-the-uaw-2865-contract-settlement/">building a democratic and fighting union</a> not just one with high memebership, but high membership is an important first step.